 Night trains to Sweden – and beyond the Arctic Circle

-Discover Malmö, Gothenburg, Stockholm and the breathtaking landscapes in the north of Sweden.
-Cover thousands of kilometers while you sleep on the night trains of SJ (Swedish State Railways) and Snälltåget.
+Discover Malmö, Gothenburg, Stockholm and the breathtaking landscapes of northern Sweden.
+Cover thousands of kilometres while you sleep on night trains from SJ (Swedish State Railways) and Snälltåget.

 Sweden is not only a very large country, but also a very diverse one.
 In addition to charming cities in the south and regions like Bohuslän or Småland, the latter well-known for Astrid Lindgren's beloved stories, northern Sweden is home to rugged wilderness and untouched nature.